What Men Should Know About BPH

 Learn more about our program and how we can help you.

-Gyan Pareek, MD, is a director of the Minimally Invasive Urology Institute and director of the Kidney Stone Center at The Miriam Hospital.
+Dr. Gyan Pareek is chief of the Division of Urology and is co-director of the Minimally Invasive Urology Institute and director of the Kidney Stone Center at The Miriam Hospital.
 His areas of expertise include kidney stones, prostate cancer and benign prostatic hyperplasia.
-Dr. Pareek was part of a team at The Miriam Hospital that performed the first robotic prostatectomy in Rhode Island.